 While most people experience passing anxiety, whether it be from public speaking, job interviews or pre-exam jitters, a generalised anxiety disorder is characterised as an overwhelming state of unease that can often interfere with day-to-day activities and be difficult to control.
-Fortunately, anxiety is a treatable condition and with the right type of treatment, you can manage your symptoms and feel your best.
+Fortunately, with help from Townsville mental health services anxiety is a treatable condition and you can manage your symptoms and feel your best.
 Here are the possible options for anxiety disorder treatments.

 Firstly, it’s important to understand that anxiety and stress are not synonyms.
 Stress is the body’s response to a real or alleged threat or discomfort, whereas anxiety is a reaction to stress.
 Whereas stress is caused by an external trigger, living with an anxiety condition includes more intense and persistent worrying about everyday situations.
 The amount of anxiety felt is also typically disproportionate to the reality of the situation that the person is facing.